 Furthermore, the political situation is so unique and dangerous as to provide no indication that any serious long term change in the United States’s intellectual property regulations would arrive.
 This is all to say that any and all ways that the U.S. can strongarm vaccine producers will be exclusively to the benefit of the world.
 Similarly, billions of dollars must be spent around the world for medical infrastructure in order to effectively get the world vaccinated.
 When millions are dying, marginal profit should not be a consideration.

-Logan Graham ’22 is from
+Lila Graham ’22 is from

-His major is philosophy.
+Her major is philosophy.